-Part 3 is here, and it takes a few forms that I’ll discuss.
+Part 3 is here on our hosting blog series, and it takes a few forms that I’ll discuss.

 When it comes to hosting a website, a lot of the time, the server is sitting there doing very little, so it’s almost wasted space in a way.
 To get the computer working harder, you can make it do more things, but what then happens if those more things conflict with each other somehow?
 Or you’re using some common parts and someone changes the configuration for one site, and it then breaks all the others!
 It happens.